Combined approach with second-order optimality conditions for bilevel programming problems

 As in Definition \ref{pcdef}, we can define partial calmness for \eqref{FJSOCP} and partial calmness for \eqref{R-FJSOCP}, and denote the corresponding partially penalized problems by (FJSOCP$_\mu$) and (R-FJSOCP$_\mu$), respectively.

-Different from the relation between the partial calmness condition for CP$_{FJ}$ and the partial calmness condition for \eqref{CPFJ} in \cite[Theorem 4.4]{KYYZ}, the partial calmness condition for \eqref{FJSOCP} could not imply the partial calmness condition for \eqref{R-FJSOCP} directly because the critical cone has been relaxed in \eqref{R-FJSOCP}.
-But as we will show in Proposition \ref{propFJ}, the partial calmness condition for \eqref{CPFJ} implies the partial calmness condition for \eqref{R-FJSOCP}.
-On the other hand, since $\Sigma_{\mathrm{FJSOC}}\subseteq\Sigma_{\mathrm{FJ}}$, it is immediate that
+Different from the relation between the partial calmness condition for \eqref{CP_{FJ}} and the partial calmness condition for \eqref{CPFJ} in \cite[Theorem 4.4]{KYYZ}, the partial calmness condition for \eqref{FJSOCP} could not imply the partial calmness condition for \eqref{R-FJSOCP} directly because the critical cone has been relaxed in \eqref{R-FJSOCP}.
+But as we will show in Proposition \ref{propFJ}, the partial calmness condition for \eqref{CPFJ} implies the partial calmness condition for \eqref{R-FJSOCP}. {Note that this relation coincides with the result in Proposition \ref{pcc}.} On the other hand, since $\Sigma_{\mathrm{FJSOC}}\subseteq\Sigma_{\mathrm{FJ}}$, it is immediate that

-where $\Sigma_{\mathrm{FJ}}$ denotes the set of FJ points which satisfy the Fritz John condition.
+where $\Sigma_{\mathrm{FJ}}$ denotes the set of points which satisfy the Fritz John condition.